Tax Return Services - Crypto Tax Consulting

 NON-RESIDENTS

 Non-residents with active tax reference numbers will still be required to submit a tax return even where they have not earned South African sourced income.
 Such a return will be a zero return.
 The obligation to submit a return will fall away where you have no South African sourced income and have deregistered your tax number.
-(You may only deregister once you dispose of all your assets in South Africa such as bank accounts, properties, trusts, shares and policies).
+You may only deregister once you dispose of all your assets in South Africa such as bank accounts, properties, trust interests, shares and policies.

 Where there is a double taxation agreement signed between South Africa and the State in which you are a tax resident, the double taxation agreement will determine which country has taxing rights in respect of the relevant income earned.
-Where both South Africa and the State in which you are a tax resident have taxing rights, you will need to claim foreign tax credits from that State in respect of the taxes already paid in South Africa.
+Where both South Africa and the State in which you are a tax resident have taxing rights, you will need to claim relief for the foreign tax paid.

 The double taxation agreement between South Africa and the State in which you are a tax resident will ascertain which country has taxing rights in respect of such income.
-Where the double taxation agreement is silent on the matter or there is no double taxation agreement between the two countries, you would need to claim foreign tax credits in respect of the taxes already paid in South Africa in the State in which you are a tax resident.
+Where the double taxation agreement is silent on the matter or there is no double taxation agreement between the two countries, you would need to claim relief for the foreign tax paid.

 CONTACT US